SuomiKP31/JUCE_VST3_Mixer/README.md

 Two new effects added, occupying 8 slots.
 These two showcases time-domain DSP, i.e. they are not doing frequency filtering.
 We'll have some frequency-domain stuff next time.

+More implementation details on effects will be included in Project Report.

 ![image](https://github.com/SuomiKP31/JUCE_VST3_Mixer/assets/50021290/5e3f5cd6-5667-4f2a-a168-079daef83b29)